‘Who am I?’

 - ਮੂਲੁ ਨ ਬੂਝਹਿ ਆਪਣਾ ਸੇ ਪਸੂਆ ਸੇ ਢੋਰ ਜੀਉ ॥: Those who do not understand their own Mool (Source, Origin, Jot…); they are beasts and they are cattle (i.e., great fools of animal intellect-ਡੰਗਰ ਬੁਧੀ ਵਾਲੇ ਮਹਾਂ ਮੂਰਖ)! (sggs 751).

-With real shift in thinking (ਸੋਚ), all Pakhand cease to be.
-We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ-death of spiritual life).
-And, we are saved from our exploitation in the name of the Gurbani and Dharma by the Pujaaree-Group (Bhais, Ragi, so called sant, etc.).
+With real shift in thinking (ਸੋਚ) through the Wisdom, Pakhand and fraud cease to be.
+We are then saved from Spiritual death (ਆਤਮਕ ਮੌਤ-death of spiritual life), and saved from our exploitation in the name of the Gurbani and Dharma by the Pujaaree groups and the Pujaaree sytem.

-In nutshell, the Gurbani of uncompromising Truth urges us to go within.
-Since our Joti-Svaroop is ever present within, we are never apart from it.
+In nutshell, Gurmat of SGGS urges us to go within.
+Since our Jot Saroop is ever present within, we are never apart from it.

-Simply put: If there is hunger for understanding the Divine Wisdom (Aatam-Giaan) of the Gurbani through the Gurbani-Vicchar, then Aatam-Giaan will awaken, within; leading to Spiritual Awakening or Realization of one’s Mool, within.
+Simply put: If there is hunger for understanding the Divine Wisdom (Aatam-Giaan) of the SGGS through the Gurbani-Vicchar, then Aatam-Giaan will Awaken within; leading to Spiritual Awakening or Mool-abidance within.
 Sipmly put: Shabad-Vichaar is finding out who am I?.